-In the past year we had a further experiment in using our policy on Public Access Courses, wherein a regular credit course has a non-credit version that is open to public registration that meets with the regular course.
-In the past this involved our courses on the Truth and Reconciliation process.
-This year the course was "Literature and Film" and was well received by the 14 registrants who joined the 20 students in the credit version of the course.
-It will run again in the upcoming school year.
-We have regularized the process for faculty to put forward such courses, and look forward to more developments in this area in the next year.
+Our policy on Public Access Courses permits a regular credit course to have a parallel non-credit version open to public registration.
+In the past this involved our courses on the Truth and Reconciliation process, Literature and Film, and War and Peace.
+We have regularized the process for faculty to put forward such courses, and look forward to more developments in this area over the next few years.

-We also have two Interdisciplinary Studies Conferences each year.
-These two day conferences, which engaged a variety of fundamental worldview topics and topics that cut across disciplinary boundaries, are open to the public at no charge, a number of whom do attend, and we make recordings of them available through our websites and libraries.
+Our two Interdisciplinary Studies Conferences each year are also open to the public.
+These two day conferences engage a variety of fundamental worldview topics and topics that cut across disciplinary boundaries.
+We also make recordings of sessions available through our websites and libraries.